SmithWillSuffice/ohanga-pai/content/blog/59_rain_in_iran.md

 Anyhow, I left this comment for Nima and his audience:

 > @22:30 when you can so easily ".. blend in with the indigenous..." like a Lloyd Austin this is *_not_* so much a "deep state".
 It is an open transparent corruption of an entire nation.
 The USA is in this wise no more a republic nor a democracy than Iran or Nth Korea.
 There is only supposed to be two layers separating the mass of US citizens from who gets appointed to the "deep state" --- their locally elected officials and the primary elections which create the pool for the election of those representatives.
 In reality the US citizen has no say in who gets appointed to the deep state because they really have no say in the root level of the primaries.
-      It is "deep" for sure, in the sense of ingrained and infested with liars and psychopaths).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is "deep" for sure, in the sense of ingrained and infested with liars and psychopaths.
 But the deepest rot is at the base level, your electoral system and how anti-democratic it is.
 One very reasonable measure to show it was democratic (necessary but not sufficient) would be the probability distribution of prior earned income of the representatives.
 It'd be gaussian and centered on about the average US worker wage.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is a little paradox or irony here: your base level of sham democracy is controlled by the top level.
+The USA (and all other neoliberal run nations) need to remove that top level control.
+"Seize back the state" is not a call for violent revolution, nor overthrow of government, it is a call for non-violent means to seize control of the base level, in the USA that would be in the primaries, so you get a fair say in who gets on the ballot.${}^\ast$
-    Never think that this deep state is solely a consequence of the idiocy or greed-for-power of your government representatives.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Never think that this deep state is solely a consequence of the idiocy or greed-for-power of your government representatives.
 The USA as a collective people (led by the not so pure and saintly small group of "founding fathers") once had a good idea to establish a representative democracy, but never actually managed to implement the ideal.
-We cannot blame the average US citizen for the present diseased state of US politics, but we can sure as heck blame every single person with agency in the USA for not lifting a finger to do something about it _in their own small insignificant way_ (e.g., by engage with family and friends on these issues, to generate groundswell for overthrowing neoliberalism and Its Mont Pelerin bred ilk non-violently) --- because it is only the small actions of all people working together in harmony that can erode such a corrupt system, unless you are all prepared to sit idly by and wait for accelerationism to "work" its havoc through more poverty and death by neoliberal austerity.
+We cannot blame the average US citizen for the present diseased state of US politics, but we can sure as heck blame every single person with agency in the USA for not lifting a finger to do something about it _in their own small insignificant way_ (e.g., by engaging with family and friends on these issues, to generate groundswell for non-violently overthrowing neoliberalism and Its Mont Pelerin bred ilk) --- because it is only the small actions of all people working together in harmony that can erode such a corrupt system, unless you are all prepared to sit idly by and wait for accelerationism to "work" its havoc through more poverty and death by neoliberal austerity.

+${}^\ast$Note that in other countries it is actually harder than this!
+New Zealand could find it harder than the USA to destroy neoliberalism from the grass roots.
+We do not have open primaries.
+We do have proportional voting, but it actually entrenches the importance of political partisanship.
+You have to be a party insider to have a say in who gets on the ballots.

 ### McGovern Mentions Poverty

 Ray said there is a passage in the Bible where Mary speaks.
 Something about Jesus coming to fill up the poor with riches and leave the rich without.
 He interpreted it literally, which is always a sad mistake.
-Literal interpretations of any holy scriptures should be at first allegorical, if you want to overlay some literal meaning you'd better be careful, since as the enlightenment supposedly taught the common people, the literal interpretations make the scriptures inconsistent.
+Interpretations of any holy scriptures should be at first allegorical, if you want to overlay some literal meaning you'd better be careful, since as the enlightenment supposedly taught the common people, the literal interpretations make the scriptures inconsistent.
 In my autistic (I suppose?)